oleksandrstriuk/the-ethical-hacker-s-field-journal/README.md

 ## What's Inside:

-- Writeups and step-by-step walkthroughs covering different hacking techniques.
+- Concise note-style descriptive sketches covering various hacking techniques; only clear and focused information.
 - Tips for bug hunting and responsible disclosure.
 - Insights into the threats and vulnerabilities.
 - Coverage of topics relevant to the OSCP exam.